ShareX/ShareX/ShareX.ImageEffectsLib/Localization/README.md

 The default resource set contains 347 keys, with matching catalogs for all 23 supported cultures.
 Runtime metadata localization is handled by `ImageEffectsLocalization`: it maps reflected effect types, property descriptors, descriptions, and enum values to the scoped keys above while retaining the original metadata as a safe fallback.

+`Validate.ps1` checks the supported-culture inventory, key and ordering parity, non-empty values, composite-format placeholders, strict UTF-8 and CRLF formatting, source integration, and unintended English fallback values.
+The 20 color-matrix channel identifiers remain unchanged in every culture by design; additional identical words are explicitly allowlisted only where they are valid terms in that language.

 Run the validator from the repository root:

 ```powershell